CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-bitnami-tiki-blueprint.md

 ### Deploy Tiki Wiki CMS Groupware to an existing server (alternate option)

-Bitnami Tiki Wiki CMS Groupware Stack is available as a Script Package for deployment on an existing server based on your own sizing requirements or to support more advanced configurations such as customized Blueprint Workflows to repeatably deploy multiple stacks on servers.
+Bitnami Tiki Wiki CMS Groupware is available as a Script Package for deployment on an existing server based on your own sizing requirements or to support more advanced configurations such as customized Blueprint Workflows to repeatably deploy multiple stacks on servers.

 #### Steps